sorenpa/SPAGP1/README.md

 - UE4 for handling the client graphics (www.unrealengine.com)
 - Dawn of Light open source DAoC server emulator (http://www.dolserver.net/)

-This repository will not contain any code from these external parts fo my project.
+This repository will not contain any code from these external parts.